Airport policing in the United Kingdom: Designation under the Policing of Airports Act

 In 1974, a terrorist alert at Heathrow Airport caused the army to be deployed in an immediate response.
 Although the exact circumstances of their deployment are still unclear, the effect was that the armed officers from the Metropolitan Police were, for the first time, permanently deployed to Heathrow Airport.
 The BAA, being a public corporation (but not under the direct control of the government), could not arm its officers, and nor could the municipally-controlled police forces at Birmingham or Manchester.

-As a response, the government introduced the Policing of Airports Act 1974, which gave them the power to "designate" airports for the purposes of policing.
+As a response, the government introduced the Policing of Airports Act 1974 (c.
+41), which gave them the power to "designate" airports for the purposes of policing.
 Designation of a particular airport caused policing at that airport to become the responsibility of the local territorial police force for the airport (who could deploy armed officers), and the airport operator reimbursed the police force accordingly.